Search results for

 Andy Walker / Android Authority

-There are several good password password managers on the market, but Bitwarden might just be our favorite.
+There are several good password managers on the market, but Bitwarden is one of our favorites.
 It doesn’t hurt that it also has a highly-rated Chrome extension to boot.
-Unlike some of its top-tier rivals, Bitwarden has never been hacked, and while Chrome comes with its own password-storage option, Bitwarden has a multitude of advanced features.
+While Chrome comes with its own password-storage solution, Bitwarden has a multitude of advanced features and improved security.

 Adding the Chrome extension is one of the quickest ways to access Bitwarden when one of your passwords is needed.
 The free tier of Bitwarden is usable on unlimited devices for your account, so it’s a no-brainer as a security option.